AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-30945-magento-patch-a-fatal-error-during-add-and-update-cart-operations.md

 ---
-description: The MDVA-30945 patch fixes the issue where you receive a fatal error *Call to a member function getValue() on null in module-configurable-product CartItemProcessor.php* when updating carts.
-This patch is available when the Quality Patches Tool (QPT) 1.0.7 is installed.
-The issue was fixed in Adobe Commerce 2.4.2.
+title: "MDVA-30945: a fatal error during add and update cart operations"
 labels: QPT 1.0.7,QPT patches,Magento Commerce,Magento Commerce Cloud,PHP Fatal Error,blank cart,support tools,Adobe Commerce,cloud infrastructure,on-premises
-title: 'MDVA-30945: a fatal error during add and update cart operations'
 ---

-# MDVA-30945: a fatal error during add and update cart operations

 The MDVA-30945 patch fixes the issue where you receive a fatal error *Call to a member function getValue() on null in module-configurable-product CartItemProcessor.php* when updating carts.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.7 is installed.
 The issue was fixed in Adobe Commerce 2.4.2.